 Schools for Theater Makeup Artistry: How to Choose

 Aspiring makeup artists who want to work in theater, movies or television can pursue studies in theater makeup artistry.
-Courses in this field are typically offered through bachelor's degree programs in theatre, non-degree programs or in a standalone format.
+Courses in this field are typically offered through bachelor's degree programs in theater, non-degree programs or in a standalone format.

 How to Select a Theater Makeup Artistry School

 Few schools in the United States focus solely on theater makeup artistry.
-However, some schools offer degree and certificate programs in theatre and in fashion that help prepare students for behind-the-scenes careers in theater.
+However, some colleges, universities or technical schools offer degree and certificate programs in theater and in fashion that help prepare students for behind-the-scenes careers in theater.